Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 The rest of the functionalities: [build](#build-the-project), [pack](#package-a-tizen-application-with-signing), [install](#install-the-application-on-a-target), [run](#run-the-application-on-a-target), [setting working_folder](#set-the-working-folder), [adding dependency](#add-dependency-between-the-projects) have the same behaviour in the hybrid workspace.

-## Details on creating, packaging and installing resource project
+## Details to create, package, and install resource project

-A resource project can contain resource files that can be used by a native application in a workspace.
+A resource project can contain resource files that can be used by a native application in a workspace:

 **Example:**